Chester County Property Taxes, Explained

 Search homes for sale in Chester CountyWhy the millage looks so high

 Chester County still assesses homes on 1998 values.
-A house worth $450,000 today might be assessed at a small fraction of that, so the county and its school districts levy high millage on small assessments just to fund their budgets.
-Raw millage tells you almost nothing about what you will actually pay.
+A house worth $450,000 today is assessed at about 30.58% of that, so the county and its school districts levy high millage on small assessments just to fund their budgets.
+Raw millage tells you almost nothing about what you will pay.

-The honest number is the effective rate: millage multiplied by the county's Common Level Ratio (30.58%), expressed as a percentage of a home's real market value.
+The effective rate fixes that: millage multiplied by the county's Common Level Ratio (30.58%), expressed as a percentage of a home's real market value.
 That is the figure NookLocal uses everywhere, so you can compare Chester County to anywhere else.

 - 1998